yszh8/chatc.github.io/_pages/about.md

 2. Understanding why and when multi-agent systems outperform single agents (Agent × ML Theory)
 3. Creating smooth human–agent collaboration in practical workflows (Agent × HCI)
 4. Developing actionable agents that can use computers, perceive visual environments, and make autonomous decisions (Agent × CV/Robotics)
+5. Formulizing humans as agents, such as digital twins, and ask them to work on behalf of humans (Agent x Business)

+My ultimate goal is to build Agent Society — a user-centric ecosystem where multiple AI entities collaborate, communicate, and assist both humans and other agents in complex, real-world environments.

 News
 ======